 There are no formal education requirements for becoming a pharmacy technician beyond a high school diploma.
 However, many employers prefer job applicants who have completed a formal training program.
 Pharmacy technician programs can be found at community colleges and vocational schools.
 Programs generally award a certificate or associate's degree and can last between one to two years.
 In these programs, students become familiar with medications, pharmacy procedures, pharmaceutical terminology and pharmacy law.

 Participate in an internship.
 An internship may be part of a pharmacy technician program or available after an individual has completed their educational requirements.
 Interns are able to work and learn under the supervision of a professional pharmacy technician and gain valuable experience in the field.
 This is also a chance for individuals to learn about dosage, names and actions of different medications

-Although not all states require pharmacy technicians to be certified, voluntary certification is an option and may be helpful when seeking employment.
-Two organizations that offer a certification examination are the Pharmacy Technician Certification Board (PTCB) and National Healthcareer Association (NHA).
+Although not all states and employers require pharmacy technicians to be certified, voluntary certification may be helpful when seeking employment.
+Two organizations that offer certification examinations are the Pharmacy Technician Certification Board (PTCB) and the National Healthcareer Association (NHA).
 Both organizations offer the Certified Pharmacy Technician (CPhT) designation.
-Eligibility requirements for the CPhT exam include a high school diploma and, in the case of the NHA, a pharmacy technician training program or at least one year of experience in the field.
+Eligibility requirements for the CPhT exam include a high school diploma and, in the case of the NHA, completion of a pharmacy technician training program or at least one year of experience in the field.
 To maintain certification, both organizations require 2-year period.

 To become a pharmacy technician, you should consider completing a pharmacy tech program, become familiar with your state's requirements for this position and consider certification.